sumentse/project-form/README.md

-# Sharepoint Angular Boilerplate
+# Sharepoint Project Form
-This is a basic boilerplate for using AngularJS with Sharepoint.
-It interacts with the Sharepoint API making it easier for developing applications.
+This is used for submitting entries for projects

 ## Getting Started